GICF-E/Nightmare/README.md

    - Press `[T]` to drop objects

 **Note: The weapon inventory is limited to 3, meaning if you already have 3 weapons, you will not be able to pick up a new one.**

+### Health Regeneration
+In the FPS-Demo, the only way to regenerate health currently is by consuming food.
+If you want to regenerate health through food, you need to pick up the food (for the method, please refer to `/Operation Mode - Object Dropping and Picking Up/`).
+The character will automatically consume the food after you pick it up.
+During the consumption of the food, you will hear sound cues, and the health will continuously increase.
+Currently, the FPS-Demo supports a variety of foods, each with different amounts of health regeneration and chewing times.

 ### Attacking Enemies
 In FPS-Demo, you can attack enemies with weapons and interactive objects in the scene.
 The judgment for causing damage to enemies with firearms uses Raycast based on physics.
 Different models and types of firearms cause different damage to enemies.
 Similarly, most interactive objects in the scene, such as oil drums and gas cylinders, can also damage enemies.
 Bullets or melee can cause them to explode.
 Different types of objects cause different damage and have different damage ranges to enemies.
 For interactive objects in the scene, see `/Scene - Interactive Objects/`.